NZMSA/2016-Module-2/5. Typescript/readme.md

 This is going to monitor the project for any changes in our TypeScript files and compile them behind the scenes.

-Note this is a continious task
+Note this is a continuous task

 ## Reviewing Build Issues
 Sometimes builds don't go that smoothly

-For example this line of code in typescript will cause an error.
+For example, this line of code in typescript will cause an error.
 (Our intellisense should tell us this!)
 ```
 HelloWorld.ts(3,17): error TS2339: Property 'logg' does not exist on type 'Console'.
 ```